oracle/docker-images/OracleDatabase/SingleInstance/README.md

         docker exec -it <container name> /opt/oracle/configTcps.sh
     ```
     After certificate renewal, the client wallet should be updated by downloading it again.
-- Supports XE version 21.3.0 onwards.
+- Supports Oracle Database XE version 21.3.0 onwards.

 #### Running Oracle Database 21c/18c Express Edition in a container